lsst/rsp_lsst_io/docs/contributing/index.rst

 If you’re intending to make a substantial change, it’s a good idea to create a GitHub issue first with your proposal.
 Rubin Observatory can’t accept contributions that don’t fit with our strategy and roadmap.

-See the following guides learn how to writng and build the docs.
+See the following guides to learn how to write and build the docs.

 Guides
 ======